rmkubik/rmk-gatsby/src/pages/cascadia-day-two.md

 **Brian Leroux**

-- #1 problem with serverless is that nobody cares
+- Number 1 problem with serverless is that nobody cares

 - Did a livecoding serverless project demo to show you why you care